-The first step in this method is the direct measurement of the STRC (spike time response curve) on a single model neuron as follows.
+The first step in this method is the direct measurement of a STRC (spike time response curve) on a single model neuron; we'll call the result the STRC{dir}.
 The bias current I{app} is chosen such that the neuron spikes periodically with a desired natural period.
 A single spike time response is obtained by perturbing the neuron at a certain time in its cycle and measuring the change in its next spike time.
-The key to this the direct method is that this perturbation is a model AMPA synaptic input (Appendix IB) and is identical to the input used during a network simulation.
+The key to this the direct method is that this perturbation is a model AMPA synaptic input (Appendix A.2) and is identical to the input used during network simulations.
 Keep in mind that this input need not be weak.
-An STRC is obtained by varying the perturbation times over the entire cycle, and plotting spike time advance vs. perturbation time (see example STRC, Fig. 1A).
+A STRC{dir} is obtained by varying the perturbation times over the entire cycle, and plotting spike time advance vs. perturbation time (see example STRC, Fig. 1A).

-Once the STRC is computed numerically from a model of a cell and a model of the synaptic input, one can analytically construct a "spike time difference map" (STDM) for the pair of coupled neurons.
-This map takes the difference in spike times, Δ , between the cells in one cycle, and computes the difference, $\overline{\Delta}$, in the next cycle.
-The construction of this map from the STRC makes two testable assumptions about the network dynamics.
+Once the STRC{dir} is computed numerically from a model cell and a model of the synaptic input, one can analytically construct a "spike time difference map" (STDM) for the pair of coupled neurons.
+This map takes the difference in spike times, Δ , between the cells in one cycle, and computes the difference, $\bar{\Delta}$, in the next cycle.
+The construction of this map from the STRC{dir} makes two testable assumptions about the network dynamics.
 The first is the cell that starts in the lead stays in the lead through later cycles.
 The second assumption is that the timing of each spike is affected by only the most recent presynaptic spike (i.e., the cell's memory does not extend to previous inputs).
 While in our simulations we never see leader switching, the memory condition requires careful attention.
 For most of our computations it holds well, but not for all; we will discuss this issue and its implications later in the paper (Fig. 10).